acmenezes/ocp-virt-onboarding-kit/docs/tutorials/cudn-localnet-vlan-network-configuration.md

 **Configuration Details**:
 - `vlanID: 100`: Specifies VLAN tag 100 for network segmentation
-- `physicalNetworkName`: References the logical network interface name from bridge mapping
+- `physicalNetworkName`: References the logical network interface name from bridge mapping (`localnet-vlan`)
 - `role: Secondary`: Defines this as a secondary network (VMs keep pod network as primary)
 - `namespaceSelector`: Defines which namespaces can use this network
-- **IPAM Disabled**: IP addresses require external DHCP server on the VLAN network or VMs need to be configured statically
+- **IPAM Disabled**: IP addresses must be configured via cloud-init (static) or external DHCP server

-## Step 4: Deploy VM with VLAN Network Connectivity
+## Step 5: Deploy VM with VLAN Network Connectivity and Static IP

 Create a VM in one of the configured namespaces that connects to both the pod network and the VLAN-tagged localnet secondary network.